-There are many other important differences between these two "peoples-neighbourhoods".
+There are many other important differences between these two "peoples-neighborhoods".
 The money smart neighbourhood part of the borough not seeming to be aware of the reality of the poorest part.
 Rich and poor areas are close, but both are cut off from each other.

 Because of the massive arrival of immigrants from a large variety of countries, the territory now profits from an important cultural diversity.

-Unfortunately, there are still very few neighbourhood service organisations within the area.
+Unfortunately, there are still very few neighborhood service organisations within the area.
 Part of the population is composed of newcomers often in transit and the mobilisation of the citizens as well as the creation of various neighbourhood social networks is somewhat slow and difficult.

-Then again, the predominance of trees and green spaces on most residential streets combined to an interesting range of education facilities and to the vitality of the neighbourhood market stores contribute to the quality of life of the residents.
+Then again, the predominance of trees and green spaces on most residential streets combined to an interesting range of education facilities and to the vitality of the neighborhood market stores contribute to the quality of life of the residents.

-Neighbourhood market stores such as grocery stores for good diets, medical centres for health care, dental centres for dental care, pet clinics for grooming and veterinary care, computer guys for security issues, tree man for regular tree trimming and many other highly appreciated and essential services including everybody's favourite neighbourhood pizza parlour.
+Neighborhood market stores such as grocery stores for good diets, medical centres for health care, dental centres for dental care, pet clinics for grooming and veterinary care, computer guys for security issues, tree man for regular tree trimming and many other highly appreciated and essential services including everybody's favourite neighbourhood pizza parlour.

-The Marcelin-Wilson-Park on l'Acadie is one of the best organised parks and the most famous local neighbourhood park with, among other settings, an arena, a skate park, a pool, a playground, tennis courts, soccer fields and public arts.
+The Marcelin-Wilson-Park on l'Acadie is one of the best organised parks and the most famous local neighborhood park with, among other settings, an arena, a skate park, a pool, a playground, tennis courts, soccer fields and public arts.

 The area is officially limited by the Rivière-des-Prairies to the North, the Saint-Laurent borough to the South, Ahuntsic territory to the East and the Parc-Nature-du-Bois-de-Saraguay to the West.